BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 tables are required due to pokemon and trainer cards being distinct entities with distinct intermediary tables relating them to players*.

+Additionally, it must be mentioned that there is a relation between a [Deck](#Deck) and a [Type](#Type) in the form of an energy card, which is n to n as multiple decks can have multiple energy cards of the same type.
+Which was not deemed important enough to warrant being modeled as an entity.
+It could be if card graphics were considered, but at this stage, they are ignored.

 ### Pokemon Attack

 The relationship between a [Pokemon Card](#Pokemon-Card) and an